New Family Structures Study: Findings

-The study compared various types of families, and found that subjects who perceived their parents as having engaged in a same-sex relationship were more likely to have been sexually abused by their parents.
+The study compared various types of families, and found that subjects who perceived their mothers as having engaged in a same-sex relationship were more likely to have been sexually abused as children.
 When compared with those who grew up in (still) intact, biological mother–father families, the subjects who reported that their mother had had a same-sex relationship and did not make a similar report about their father look different on outcomes regarding including education, depression, employment status, and marijuana use.

 Regnerus states although the findings reported may be explicable in part by a variety of forces uniquely problematic for child development in lesbian and gay families—including a lack of social support for parents, stress exposure resulting from persistent stigma, and modest or absent legal security for their parental and romantic relationship statuses—the empirical claim that no notable differences exist must go.

 The term LM is used for subjects who stated that their mother had had a same-sex romantic relationship but did not make a similar statement about their father.
 The term GF is used for subjects that stated that their father had had a same-sex romantic relationship.
 The term IBF is used for subjects whose biological families were intact from birth through the time of the survey.